Burden of disease

 METHODOLOGY

 The methodology of Disability Adjusted Life Years (DALY) is based on the calculations of Global Burden of Diseases developed by the World Health Organization and adjusted to conditions of Estonia (see T. Lai, J. Habicht and R.-A. Kiivet 2009' article "Measuring burden of disease in Estonia to support public health policy").
-WHO documents are available on WHO website.
+Documents about the GBD methodology are available here.

-YLL are calculated from the number of deaths multiplied by a standard life expectancy at the age at which death occurs.
+The YLLs for a cause are calculated as the number of cause-specific deaths multiplied by a standard life expectancy of the age at which death occurs.
 To estimate YLD for a specific cause in a period, the number of cases in that period is multiplied by the average duration of the disease and a weight factor that reflects the severity of the disease on a scale from 0 (perfect health) to 1 (dead).

 The source for mortality data of Estonian residents is Estonian Causes of Death Registry and data on morbidity come from the medical care invoice database of Estonian Health Insurance Fund.
 DALY, YLD and YLL are presented in absolute numbers (years) as well as in rates per 1000 population.

 Causes of DALY are released in selected groups of diseases according to the methodology of GBD and the ICD-10.
-Burden of disease calculations are made after every two years.
+Burden of disease calculations are published every two years.

 CLASSIFICATIONS